milad-goudarzi/milad-goudarzi/README.md

 ### Master's student in computer science and engineering

 I am currently pursuing my degree in C.S. at Politecnico di Milano university.
 I am highly interested in deep learning and its application in basically anything, however, my research is mainly focused on health care.
 I am passionate about studying state-of-the-art methods and how they manage to solve today's problems.
-Moreover, I have experience in working with different CNN architectures (VGG16, InceptionNet, ResNet, etc.), RNNs and especially LSTMs.
+Moreover, I have experience in working with different CNN architectures (VGG16, InceptionNet, ResNet, etc.), RNNs and especially LSTMs, and Bayesian Neural Networks.
 Additionally, I am currently working on a new research paper, focusing on a new highly accurate segmentation method.
 My research interests are:

 - Medical image processing
 - Computer vision